LANDIS-II-Foundation/Project-Fort-Bragg-NC/Model Inputs/README.md

-# Project-Fort-Bragg-NC
+# Model Inputs
-Model inputs for Ft.
-Bragg simulations of climate change, hurricanes, and management

 This folder contains the input files for the LANDIS-II model for the Ft.
 Bragg simulations.
+There are two primary models within LANDIS-II that were simulated:  NECN (http://www.landis-ii.org/extensions/net-ecosystem-cn-succession) and PnET (http://www.landis-ii.org/extensions/pnet-succession).
+Within each of these sub-folders is a batch file (.bat) that will run a full scenario, including fire, harvesting, and hurricanes.

+Before running a scenario, the model must be installed.
+See the 'installers' sub-folder.

 # Sub-folder NECN data